Civilian: Civilians in domestic law

 By contrast, German law prohibits entirely the peacetime intervention of military forces within Germany in armed roles.
 Military personnel may only be deployed in unarmed roles such as disaster relief.
 This was found to be deeply restrictive during the 1972 Munich massacre when army snipers could not be deployed to assist Munich Police.
 GSG 9 was later formed within the Bundesgrenzschutz to provide an armed tactical capability within the civilian law enforcement structure.

 In the US, the 1878 Posse Comitatus Act forbids the use of the US Army for law enforcement purposes without the approval of Congress.
 A 2013 directive clarified that this included the Navy, Air Force and Marine Corp.
 In practice there are many nuances to this.
 The most notable being that the US Coast Guard operates under the U.S. Department of Homeland Security during peacetime but can be transferred to the U.S. Department of the Navy and rendered "military" during times of war.
 The US National Guard are organised at a State level and under mixed control.
 Under Title 32, State Governors may deploy National Guard personnel in support of civilian law enforcement - Posse Comitatus would only apply to personnel activated under Title 10 and operating under federal control.

-Colloquial usage
+Non-military usage

-In colloquial usage, the term is sometimes used to distinguish non-military law enforcement officers, firefighters, EMS personnel, and other emergency services members from the general public.
-Regardless, such members are civilians - not military personnel - and are bound by municipal, civil and criminal law to the same extent as other members of the public.

-In the United Kingdom, Australia and New Zealand the term "civilian staff" can refer to police employees who are not warranted constables.
-In keeping with Peelian Principles, the term "member of the public" is preferred by some people to avoid categorizing police as non-civilian.
+When used as a modifier, it can refer to a non-military object, such as "civilian clothes".

-In the U.S., "Civilian oversight" or "Citizen oversight" is used to distinguish external committees (typically monitoring police conduct on behalf of civil administrations and taxpayers) from the internal management structure.
+In the United States, "civilian oversight" or "citizen oversight" is used to distinguish external committees (typically monitoring police conduct on behalf of civil administrations and taxpayers) from the internal management structure.

-Civilian crisis management is a central pillar of the EU Common Security and Defence Policy (CSDP), which in turn is part of the EU's Common Foreign and Security Policy (CFSP).
-The CSDP is an important instrument supporting the EU's role as a global security provider.

-Currently, the EU maintains civilian missions in countries including Georgia, Iraq, Mali, Somalia, and the Central African Republic.
+Policing traditions influenced by the Peelian principles regard police officers as "citizens in uniform" rather than as a separate military force.

+The term is also used informally to refer to individuals outside a particular group, profession, or community.